gemseo/gemseo/doc_src/extending.rst

    inherit from :class:`.MDODiscipline`,
    and put the Python file in the :file:`src/gemseo/problems/my_problem` package, which you created.
+ - for job schedulers and HPC submission, inherit from :class:`.JobSchedulerDisciplineWrapper`, and put the Python file in the :file:`src/gemseo/wrappers/job_schedulers` package, which you created.

 |g| features can be extended with external Python modules.
 All kinds of additional features can be implemented: